jaymeh13/jaymehoffman/_posts/2018-08-04-sunbird-approach.markdown

 Instead, the founders wanted to create "The Amazon of X," and settled on DVDs...

-I don’t think this is a bad thing at all.
+This is not a bad thing at all.

 The book [Creators’s Code](https://www.amazon.com/Creators-Code-Essential-Extraordinary-Entrepreneurs/dp/1451666071) classifies the founding of Netflix as a Sunbird Approach.

-> Sunbird approach.
-Here, an entrepreneur takes a solution that has proven effective in one place and transplants it to another, often with a twist.
+> Sunbird approach - Here, an entrepreneur takes a solution that has proven effective in one place and transplants it to another, often with a twist.

-The Sunbird approach made me think, “what are other models or solutions that work well in one area?”
-What are other examples of the “Amazon of X”…
+#### Proven solutions to transport:

-* Glossier Model = Content -> Commerce
+* Glossier of X = Content/Community + Commerce
-	* playbook:
+	* playbook
 		* create content & community around an area of life
 		* sell stuff and/or services
 	* examples
 		* Goop
 		* DrAxe
+		* Houzz
-* Yeti Model = Direct to Consumer Brand
+* Yeti of X = Direct to Consumer Brand
-	* playbook:
+	* playbook
 		* upgrade stale product category
 		* create brand
 	* examples